Virginia Capital Trail: Williamsburg and other expansion plans

 Despite the VCTF's desire to connect Richmond and Williamsburg, the VCT currently has its eastern terminus in Jamestown, and does not extend to Williamsburg.
 Users can reach Williamsburg by the Colonial Parkway or other routes without a dedicated pedestrian or bike lane.
-A dedicated trail connecting mile marker zero of the VCT and Williamsburg is under study as the Birthplace of America Trail (BoAT) — envisioned as two, thirty mile trails connecting the VTC with both a proposed South Hampton Roads Trail and a trail to Fort Monroe.
+A dedicated trail connecting mile marker zero of the VCT and Williamsburg is under study as the Trail 757 (formerly the Birthplace of America Trail) — envisioned as two, thirty mile trails connecting the VTC with both a proposed South Hampton Roads Trail and a trail to Fort Monroe.

 Another expansion is planned to connect to the planned Appomattox River Trail, a 9.9 mile moderately trafficked pedestrian, bicycle and pet-friendly trail near Petersburg, Virginia.

 A projected North-South multi-purpose trail, the Fall Line Trail, is projected to cross the VCT near Richmond.

 Accessibility, amenities and awards

 Amenities along the largely rural, wheelchair-accessible path include parking areas, restrooms, shelters, fix-it stations with tethered tools and air pumps — as well as private restaurants, gas stations, food vendors, bike rental and tour companies.
 Points of interest include parks and wildlife habitats as well as numerous prominent historic monuments, buildings (including former homes of Presidents John Tyler, William Henry Harrison, and Benjamin Harrison), plantations (including Shirley and Berkeley Plantations, Westover Church and the Upper Shirley Vineyards).
 44 historical markers along the route describe 400 years of political, social, military, and economic history.
 Near Richmond the trail passes through an area of riverfront adaptive reuse developments where former industrial factories have been converted to loft apartments and offices.
 Before ending under flyovers of Interstate 95 near Richmond's Shockoe Bottom area, the trail passes through The Low Line, a landscaped linear park under an active, elevated CSX rail trestle.

 A private shuttle services partial or one-way users.
 The Virginia Capital Trail Foundation hosts an annual fund raiser bike ride, marketed as The Cap2Cap.
 As of early 2019, more than 50 trained volunteers serve as Capital Trail Ambassadors — identifying hazards (gravel, poor signage, etc.) and providing information, directions, mechanical assistance and minor medical attention.
 The trail is part of the 4,228-mile TransAmerica Trail as well as the Historic Coastal Route of the East Coast Greenway.

 In 2016, the VCT won the Urban Land Institute's Lingerfelt Award for Best Overall Project and the ULI's award for Best Community Impact — as well as Virginia Commonwealth University's Excellence in Virginia Government Public-Private Partnership Award.
 In 2017, the trail received the Scenic Virginia Scenic Tourism Award.